-Everyone knows about ovens.
-You find them in the kitchen, they get hot, you put things in them, the heat cooks food, and you turn them off – a relatively simple process.
-However, despite the ubiquity of ovens, many commercially available units come with technology most of us don't understand.
+Despite the ubiquity of ovens, many commercially available units come with technology most of us don't understand.
 From convection heat to catalytic liners, this technology comes replete with complex terminology.
-Luckily, understanding how a catalytic oven liner works proves relatively simple.
+Luckily, understanding how a catalytic oven liner works to help keep an oven clean proves relatively simple.

 What They Do

 Catalytic oven liners work in an incredibly simply way.
 They contain no moving parts, consisting of nothing more than ceramic liners placed on the side walls, back and roof of an oven.
 Basically, catalytic liners catch food spills.

 If a dish in the oven bubbles as it heats, splattering grease, oil and other substances up and out into the oven, these materials land on the catalytic liner rather than the wall of the oven.
 This design prevents food from staining the inside of your oven and facilitates the cleaning process.

 Catalytic Liners and Oven Cleaning

 Catalytic liners exist primarily to help with oven cleaning.
 The notion of the catalyst enters the fray here because catalytic liners trap grease and similar materials so that ovens can burn them.
 When you run an oven at 200 degrees Celsius (approximately 392 degrees Fahrenheit) or warmer, the heat incinerates grease, removing it from your oven as a form of cleaning.